-New York City subway train derailment causes minor injuries
+New York City subway train derails, 34 injured

-NEW YORK A New York City subway train derailed in upper Manhattan on Tuesday, and three people suffered minor injuries, according to emergency services and transportation officials and witnesses.
+NEW YORK A New York City subway train derailed in upper Manhattan on Tuesday, and 34 people suffered minor injuries, New York City Fire Department Commissioner Daniel Nigro said.

 All passengers on the train were evacuated and authorities were investigating the incident in Manhattan's Harlem section, officials said.